Daily Zen Meditation

 The Origins of Zen

-It is believed that Zazen meditation, otherwise known as sitting meditation, originally started in China around the 7th Century before being integrated into Zen Buddhist traditions of South Korea and Japan.
+It is believed that Zazen meditation, otherwise known as sitting meditation, originally started in China around the 6th Century CE before being integrated into Zen Buddhist traditions of South Korea and Japan.

-For most people, the objective of meditation is to calm the body and mind, develop inner peace, and improve health.
+For most people, the aim of meditation is to calm the body, develop peace of mind, and improve physical health.

 - Lower blood pressure